 MPOWER Financing is excited to announce the winners for our Global Citizen Scholarship!
 Our Fall 2019 cycle ended November 15th, and our scholarship committee reviewed 497 eligible applications from over 90 countries and over 165 universities.
 Our team was once again impressed by the talent and hard work of all our applicants.
-After difficult deliberation, our scholarship committee selected a grand prize winner to receive $5,000, plus four regional winners who will receive $3,000 each.
+After a difficult deliberation, our scholarship committee selected a grand prize winner to receive $5,000, plus four regional winners who will receive $3,000 each.
 These winners include international students from Pakistan, Nigeria, India, Brazil, and Hong Kong.
-The dedication and potential of these students is inspirational, and we are thrilled to attract such strong applicants to our scholarship program.
+The dedication and potential of these students are inspirational, and we are thrilled to attract such strong applicants to our scholarship program.
 Read on below for their impressive profiles!

 Afshin Khan, IBM Watson Fellow Aiming to Advance Healthcare in Resource-Limited Areas

 Grand Prize Winner; Pakistan, Tulane University School of Medicine

 Afshin is a medical student at Tulane University.
 She grew up in Pakistan, and fought many barriers to her education as a woman in a conservative country.
 In her application essay, Afshin wrote about her childhood, “Despite the death threats, my mother smuggled me out of Khyber and made it her life’s mission to educate me.
 When I was young, she hid me underneath her burqa as she carried me to school.”